The United States designates Colombia as not having cooperated in the drug war for the first time in almost 30 years - ExBulletin

 In addition to the production, drug attacks have also climbed 654 metric tonnes so far this year.
 Colombia entered a record of 884 metric tonnes last year.

-But unlike previous governments, the manual eradication of Coca cultures under the direction of Petro has slowed down, barely 5,048 hectares this year – much less than the 68,000 hectares uprooted during the last year of the mandate of its predecessor conservative and well below the objective of the government of 30,000 hectares.
+But unlike previous governments, the manual eradication of Coca cultures under the direction of Petros has slowed down, barely 5,048 hectares this year less than the 68,000 hectares uprooted during the last year of its conservative term of predecessors and well below the target of 30,000 hectare governments.

-Petro, a former rebel himself, also angry senior American officials by refusing US extradition requests, as well as criticizing the repression of immigration from the Trump administration and his efforts to combat drug trafficking in neighboring Venezuela.
+Petro, a former rebel himself, also angry senior American officials by refusing US extradition requests and criticizing the repression of immigration to Trump administrations and his efforts to fight drug trafficking in neighboring Venezuela.

 Under the American law, the president must identify countries each year that have not complied with their obligations under the international counter-off agreements in the previous 12 months.